meiosis-io/styleguide/Languages/CSS.md

 </form>
 ```

+This is not to say semantic HTML elements cannot have Classes and, therefore, styles applied to them, simply that for the sake of accessibility, we use semantic HTML where possible.

+### BEM

 The Block-Element-Modifier (BEM) naming standard is to be used.
 Double underscores indicate child elements of a block.
 Example:

 HTML